Skip to content

 Autonomous Agent Mode

-In autonomous mode, repositories are created and managed locally on the workload cluster.
+In autonomous mode, repository secrets are created and managed locally on the workload cluster.
 Repository credentials remain completely isolated to each agent cluster with no synchronization to the principal.

 Creating Repositories for Autonomous Agents